vamsiramakrishnan/gemini-multitool/README.md

 This application includes a variety of widgets to display different types of data.
 Here's a list of available widgets:

+*   **Chat Widget:** Provides a chat interface for interacting with an AI assistant.
+*   **CodeExecution Widget:** Allows execution of code snippets (Python, JavaScript, JSON) and displays results with syntax highlighting.
+*   **Search Widget:** Allows users to search for information and displays grounded search results.
 *   **Weather Widget:** Displays current weather information.
 *   **Stock Widget:** Shows real-time stock prices and related data.
 *   **Map Widget:** Integrates with Google Maps to display locations and directions.
 *   **Places Widget:** Displays information about specific places, including name, address, and ratings.
 *   **Nearby Places Widget:** Finds and displays information about places near a given location.
-*   **Search Widget:** Allows users to search for information and displays grounded search results.
-*   **Chat Widget:** Provides a chat interface for interacting with an AI assistant.
 *   **Altair Widget:** Renders graphs using Vega-Embed based on JSON input.
 *   **Image Widget:** Displays images.
 *   **Document Widget:** Displays documents.